When is the add deadline?

 Online Learning courses can be taken while a student is on-campus and on a work term.
 Co-op students on a work term are limited to one course (0.5 units), unless they have written support from their employer to take two courses (one unit).

-Wilfrid Laurier University (Laurier) provides spaces in a number of courses for University of Waterloo students.
-These courses appear on the UWaterloo's Schedule of Classes.
-It is also possible to enrol in other Laurier courses by cross-registration.
-Laurier's School of Business and Economics (SBE) provides a limited number of spaces in selected sections of various Business (BUS) courses for UWaterloo students each term.
+Wilfrid Laurier University (Laurier) provides spaces in a number of courses for University of Waterloo students who complete a form to properly enrol.
+These courses appear on Waterloo's Schedule of Classes.
+It is also possible to enrol in other Laurier courses by Undergraduate Studies Cross-Registration Form.
+Laurier's School of Business and Economics (SBE) provides a limited number of spaces in selected sections of various Business (BUS) courses for Waterloo students each term.

-For more information about adding courses, please see Faculty regulations in the Undergraduate Studies Academic Calendar.
+For more information about adding courses, please see Faculty policies in the Undergraduate Studies Academic Calendar.

 How do I enrol in six courses?